xavysp/DexiNed/README.md

 ## Project Architecture

 ```
-├── data                        # sample images for testing
+├── data                        # Sample images for testing
-|   ├── lena_std.tif            # sample 1
+|   ├── lena_std.tif            # Sample 1
-|   └── stonehengeuk.jpg        # sample 2
+├── DexiNed-TF2                 # DexiNed in TensorFlow2 (in construction)
 ├── figs                        # Images used in README.md
 |   └── DexiNed_banner.png      # DexiNed banner
-├── models                      # tensorflow model file
-|   └── dexined.py              # DexiNed class
+├── legacy                      # DexiNed in TensorFlow1 (presented in WACV2020)
-├── utls                        # a series of tools used in this repo
+├── utls                        # A series of tools used in this repo
+|   └── image.py                # Miscellaneous tool functions
-|   └── dataset_manager.py      # tools for dataset managing
+├── datasets.py                 # Tools for dataset managing
+├── dexi_utils.py               # New functions still not used in the currecnt version
-|   └── losses.py               # Loss function used to train DexiNed
+├── losses.py                   # Loss function used to train DexiNed (BDCNloss2)
-|   └── utls.py                 # miscellaneous tool functions
-├── run_model.py                # the main python file with main functions and parameter settings
+├── main.py                     # The main python file with main functions and parameter settings
-└── test.py                     # the script to run the test experiment
-└── train.py                    # the script to run the train experiment
+                                # here you can test and train
+├── model.py                    # DexiNed class in pythorch
 ```

-As described above, run_model.py has the parameters settings, whether DexiNed is used for training or testing, before those processes the parameters need to be set.
-As highlighted, DexiNed is trained just one time with our proposed dataset BIPED, so in "--train_dataset" as the default setting is BIDEP; however, in the testing stage (--test_dataset), any dataset can be used, even CLASSIC, which is an arbitrary image downloaded from the internet.
-However, to evaluate with single images or CLASSIC "--use_dataset" has to be in FALSE mode.
-Whenever a dataset is used to test or train on DexiNed the arguments have to have the list of training or testing files (--train_list, --test_list).
-Pay attention in the parameters' settings, and change whatever you want, like ''--image_width'' or ''--image_height''.
-To test the Lena image I set 512x51 (see "test" section).
+Before to start please check dataset.py, from the first line of code you can see the datasets used for training/testing.
+The main.py, line 194, call the data  for the training or testing, see the example of the code below:
 ```
-parser.add_argument('--train_dataset', default='BIPED', choices=['BIPED','BSDS'])
-parser.add_argument('--test_dataset', default='CLASSIC', choices=['BIPED', 'BSDS','MULTICUE','NYUD','PASCAL','CID'])
-parser.add_argument('--dataset_dir',default=None,type=str)
-parser.add_argument('--dataset_augmented', default=True,type=bool)
-parser.add_argument('--train_list',default='train_rgb.lst', type=str)
-parser.add_argument('--test_list', default='test_pair.lst',type=str)
+    parser = argparse.ArgumentParser(description='DexiNed trainer.')
+    parser.add_argument('--choose_test_data',
+                        type=int,
+                        default=1,
+                        help='Already set the dataset for testing choice: 0 - 8')
+    # ----------- test -------0--

+    TEST_DATA = DATASET_NAMES[parser.parse_args().choose_test_data] # max 8
+    test_inf = dataset_info(TEST_DATA, is_linux=IS_LINUX)
+    test_dir = test_inf['data_dir']
+    is_testing = True# current test -352-SM-NewGT-2AugmenPublish

+    # Training settings
+    TRAIN_DATA = DATASET_NAMES[0] # BIPED=0
+    train_inf = dataset_info(TRAIN_DATA, is_linux=IS_LINUX)
+    train_dir = train_inf['data_dir']
 ```

 ## Test
-The datasets.py has, among other things, The whole datasets configurations used in DexiNed for testing and training:
+As previously mentioned, the datasets.py has, among other things, the whole datasets configurations used in DexiNed for testing and training:
 ```
 DATASET_NAMES = [
     'BIPED',